 They explained that the mechanism in humans is far more complex and involves several other receptor types.
-However, they tested different cell types for each species, using lung artery cells from humans and abdominal artery cells from rats.
+However, they tested different cell types for each species, using human lung artery cells and rats’ abdominal artery cells.

 Interestingly, an earlier 2015 study had tested CBD on the same type of abdominal artery cells from humans.
-It found that, in this case, the cannabinoid did influence CB1 receptors as well as other types.
+It found that, in this case, the cannabinoid did influence CB1 receptors and other types.

 Is it possible that CBD could affect various species and tissue types differently?
 Only further research will tell.
-It is clear that far more studies are necessary to understand the link between blood pressure and CBD fully.
+Far more studies are necessary to fully understand the link between blood pressure and CBD.

 Can CBD Oil Raise Blood Pressure?